 Top 5 China eCommerce Apps

-The huge development of the smartphone market led to a sharp increase in the popularity of mobile shopping apps, which has, later on, drive the growth of China’s eCommerce.
+The huge development of the smartphone market led to a sharp increase in the popularity of mobile shopping apps, which has, later on, driven the growth of China’s eCommerce.
 Shopping apps are nowadays the most popular way to access online shopping.
 Fast and convenient, it’s the perfect match with a fast-growing environment and busy lifestyle.
 According to China Internet Watch, over 80% of Chinese online sales were generated from mobile apps, and this trend is expected to continue in the future.

 On the graph below, you can check the number of MAUs on China’s largest e-commerce platforms to get an idea of the rankings.
 But don’t forget, MAUs are not always converted into revenue.
 Keep it in mind while checking the figures.

 The Chinese E-commerce market continues on its explosive growth, but we can’t help noticing a slow down in this evolution.
 With an increase in the competition level, the landscape is under constant innovation.
 However, following the new laws affecting the market since the beginning of 2019, platforms will be facing new challenges and administrative burdens.

 1. Taobao: the undisputed leader